Codecademy/docs/content/lua/concepts/mathematical-library/terms/sin/sin.md

   - 'paths/computer-science'
 ---

-The **`sin()`** function in Lua's math library calculates the sine of a given angle in radians.
+The **`sin()`** function in Lua's math library calculates the sine of an angle given in radians.
 The result is the ratio of the length the side opposite the given angle to the length of the hypotenuse in a right-angled triangle.

 ## Syntax